International Day of People with Disability (IDPwD)

 Or, how about an information session to help you bring an internal project to life?
 At one of our Member Roundtables in Sydney, we heard from Westpac that an internal email introducing its new Tailored Talent program was one of its most-read communications.
 An IDPwD information session that explores the impetus for the project and the impact it’s having could be a great way to generate even more interest and understanding.

-The National Awards for Disability Leadership recognise and celebrate the extraordinary contributions and leadership shown by individuals with disability and disability organisations.
+Gather your colleagues and tune in to the live global webcast of the National Awards for Disability Leadership on 3 December.
+These awards celebrate the extraordinary contributions and leadership shown by individuals with disability and disability organisations.

 Share and discover